[ad_1]

 The Minister of Housing and Land Use

-Planning, Mr. Louis Steven Obeegadoo,
+Planning, Mr. Louis Steven Obeegadoo

-made this statement during his intervention on budget debates, yesterday, in
+made this statement during his intervention on budget debates, yesterday,

 the National Assembly.